 - Fall semester: Mid August to mid December

-Paid program: Taiwan teachers go for six months and can extend up to one year.
-Thailand teachers go for one year.
+—Taiwan teachers go for six months and can extend up to one year or longer.

 Paid teachers also get some vacation days (like national holidays), but they vary between each semester.

-- Exchange Programs: China, Thailand, Russia, Lithuania, Ukraine, Poland and Mexico.
+- Exchange Programs: China, Thailand, Russia, Lithuania, Ukraine, Montenegro, and Mexico.

-- Humanitarian Programs: Dominican Republic, Haiti, Costa Rica, Nicaragua and Romania.
+- Humanitarian Programs: Dominican Republic, Haiti, Costa Rica, Nicaragua, Romania, Vanuatu, and Uganda.